 Katherine Center is the New York Times bestselling author of several novels, including How To Walk Away, Happiness for Beginners, The Bright Side of Disaster, Everyone Is Beautiful, Get Lucky, and The Lost Husband.
 Her books and essays have been featured in Redbook, People, and USA Today, among other publications, as well as the in anthologies Because I Love Her, CRUSH, and My Parents Were Awesome.
 Her upcoming Things You Save in a Fire will be published by St. Martin's Press in August 2019.
 Katherine is a graduate of Vassar College and the University of Houston's creative writing program.
 She lives in Houston with her husband and two sweet children.

-Casey Cep is a writer from the Eastern Shore of Maryland.
-After graduating from Harvard she earned an M.Phil. at Oxford as a Rhodes Scholar.
+Casey Cep is a writer from the eastern shore of Maryland.
+After graduating from Harvard, she earned an M.Phil. at Oxford as a Rhodes Scholar.
 Her work has appeared in the New Yorker, the New York Times, and the New Republic, among many other publications.
-Furious Hours is her first book, and will be published by Knopf in May 2019.
+Furious Hours, her first book, will be published by Knopf in May 2019.

 Chip Cheek’s stories have appeared in theSouthern Review, Harvard Review, Washington Square, and other journals and anthologies.
 He has been awarded scholarships to the Bread Loaf Writers’ Conference, the Tin House Summer Writers’ Workshop, and the Vermont Studio Center, as well as an Emerging Artist Award from the St. Botolph Club Foundation.
 Cape May, which is his debut novel, will be published by Celadon Books in April 2019.
 He lives in El Segundo, California, with his wife and baby daughter.